Legion-one3/Guess-the-number-game/README.md

 just enter a number from 1 - 100 and press submit, you will then get a feedback message telling you if your guess was too high or too low, just repeat until you guess correctly!

 # built by -
-Mohin K & Edd G
+Mohin K and Edd G

 # Team managed by -
-Maryam M & Sinead S
+Maryam M and Sinead S